IF LIFE FEELS EMPTY. THE DISCOVERY OF "LIFE PURPOSE"

 COMFORT WILL COMPLAIN

-Long hours, criticism, misunderstanding, loneliness, boredom, self-doubt.
-You treat these not as signs you chose wrong, but as the cost of a bigger life.
+Don’t treat these as signs you chose wrong.
+Treat them as the cost of a bigger life.

 LEARN WHAT YOU DON’T LIKE